blaze-centurion/e-banking-mern/README.md

 cd server
 npm install
 ```
-*Note: Install nodemon also because this program need nodemon to run.*
+*Note: Install nodemon also because this program need nodemon to run.
+Or change the server start script in package.json file in server dir.*

 ### Run the app